 - Sample great local food in Karst villages

 In the morning you’ll have two options.
-Your route will take you via the Sorica Pass over the Julian Alps, but if you want to save some climbing you can take a short train ride through the Bohinj tunnel to Podbrdo.
-Then you pedal off through a narrow valley, and follow the beautiful emerald-green Soča River as it rushes out of the mountains and into the western side of the Julian Alps.
-Just before reaching your destination you’ll have a chance to dive into its supernatural waters, or visit the only monument in the world dedicated to military cooks.
+Your route will take you via the Sorica Pass over the Julian Alps, but if you want to save some climbing, you can take a short train ride through the Bohinj tunnel to Podbrdo.
+Then you pedal off through a narrow valley and follow the beautiful emerald-green Soča River as it rushes out of the mountains and into the Julian Alps’ western side.
+Just before reaching your destination, you’ll have a chance to dive into its supernatural waters or visit the only monument in the world dedicated to military cooks.

 You will be car-transferred to Kolovrat Saddle – a viewpoint situated high above the Soča alley.
 Once a site of heavy fighting during WW1, it’s now a very interesting open-air museum.
 Reaching the first village, Mrs. Josephine, who lives all alone in an intact old-fashioned pub, will be overjoyed to welcome you in her shady garden.
 Cycling the ridges above two valleys, you’ll reach your day’s destination – Šmartno v Goriških Brdih, amid an abundance of lush vineyards.
 A recent and beautifully restored medieval village of narrow streets with Mediterranean houses, you can stretch your legs here, sip cool white wine and chat with locals in an authentic village pub.

 - Accommodation: Hotel San Martin or similar